 Foods, Favorites: See "Favorites"

-Ford, Gerald R., Letters to President Kennedy: Before becoming president, Gerald R. Ford had a long and honorable career in the House of Representatives.
-In addition to representing their districts and states in their respective chambers, members of the House and Senate have a responsibility to provide a direct and human voice for their constituents in dealings with the White House.
-We have selected a few of the letters that then-Representative Ford wrote to President Kennedy concerning matters of importance to him and the people who elected him.
+Ford, Gerald R., Letters to President Kennedy: Before becoming U.S. President, Gerald R. Ford had a long and honorable career in the House of Representatives.
+Below are selected letters written by then-Representative Ford to President Kennedy concerning matters of importance to him and his electorate.

 Former Presidents, Correspondence with: Page count of material